flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_block >}}

 {{% inner_markdown %}}
 To avoid Copyright litigation to Homebrew developers using the official SDK, a group of developers unaffiliated with Microsoft created a replacement of the official SDK called **Open XDK**.
-After some years, its development stopped, so another group picked it up from there and named the new fork **New XDK** or 'NXDK'.
+After some years, its development stopped, so another group picked it up from there and named the new fork **New XDK** or 'nxdk'.

 The ongoing project reverse-engineered the low-level hardware components (microcode, push-buffers, etc) and designed a new API in C/C++ which provides high-level calls to each portion of the system.

-To simplify the graphics layer without relying on Direct3D, the NXDK currently uses the **CG** compiler.
+To simplify the graphics layer without relying on Direct3D, nxdk uses the **CG compiler**.
 CG is a language created by Nvidia for developing shaders.
 CG is chained with other compilers to generate Xbox-compatible code.
-During compilation, CG code is converted into NV20-compatible assembly then, this is translated again using a custom compiler to generate NV2A-compatible microcode and pushbuffer.
-For those who don't want to use CG, NXDK also exposes the rest of the compilers to write low-level shaders.
+During compilation, CG code is converted into NV20-compatible assembly, then, this is translated again using a custom compiler to generate NV2A-compatible microcode and pushbuffer.
+For those who don't want to use CG, nxdk also exposes the rest of the compilers to write low-level shaders.

 The rest of the APIs available handle other services (audio, networking, etc).
 All in all, this library gives more control of the hardware (as opposed to the official SDK) at the exchange of not using Microsoft's APIs (the de-facto standard, albeit completely proprietary).
-However, the NXDK remains the most adequate option for developing legal Homebrew programs.
+However, nxdk remains the most adequate option for developing legal Homebrew programs.
 {{% /inner_markdown %}}

 {{< /tab >}}